marcinkuzminski/rhodecode/docs/setup.rst

  paster serve production.ini

-- This command runs the rhodecode server the app should be available at the 127.0.0.1:5000.
+- This command runs the RhodeCode server the app should be available at the 127.0.0.1:5000.
 This ip and port is configurable via the production.ini file  created in previous step
 - Use admin account you created to login.